Skip to Main Content

 Common symptoms of COVID-19 include fever, cough, and problems breathing.
 Other possible symptoms include headache, body aches, chills, fatigue, and loss of the sense of smell or taste.
 Some people may also have runny nose, sore throat, nausea, or diarrhea.

-What is the best way to take my temperature?
+The best way to take a temperature

 Be sure that you wait at least 30 minutes after eating or drinking.
 Also, for the best measure of fever, do not take a fever-reducing medicine such as acetaminophen (Tylenol®) or ibuprofen within 4 hours of checking your temperature.

-How to Take a Temperature
+How to take a temperature

 A fever is an increase in body temperature.
 A normal body temperature is around 98.6°F (37°C).
 In general, a fever is a temperature above 100.4°F (38°C).